microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-bare-metal/NCO-Fixed-Duty-Cycle-Demo/readme.md

 [![MCHP](../images/microchip.png)](https://www.microchip.com)

 ##  Generate Two Variable-Frequency Signals in NCO-Fixed Mode Using  the TCF
-The example shows how to set the TCF to generate Two Variable-Frequency signals, ranging from 10 Hz to 100 khz, with one magnitude step change.
-The TCF is operating in Numerically Controlled Oscillator (NCO) mode, and has an important advantage over classical Pulse-Width Modulation (PWM) control, as it offers liniar ferquency regulation.
+The example shows how to set the TCF to generate two Variable-Frequency signals, ranging from 10 Hz to 100 khz, with one magnitude step change.
+The TCF is operating in Numerically Controlled Oscillator (NCO) mode, and has an important advantage over classical Pulse-Width-Modulation (PWM) control, as it offers liniar ferquency regulation.

 ## Related Documentation